-FORM FP13: Joint application for Order dissolving marriage or civil union
+FORM FP 11 Application by one party for order dissolving marriage or civil union

-- Read the form and then complete it by writing or typing your details in.
-You will need to provide the original of this form to the court. - Complete the front page and then enter your names into the spaces at the top of page 2.
+Read the form and then complete it by writing or typing your details in.
+You will need to provide the original plus one copy of this form to the Court.

+Complete the front page and then enter your name into the space on the top of page 2.

-If you consent to the Order being made in your absence (i.e you do not want to appear in court), you should select option 1 (a).
-If you select this option you do not need to complete questions 2 to 7 of this form.
+Question 1 If you consent to the Order being made in your absence (ie you do not want to appear in court), you should select option 1 (a) .
+If you select this option you do not need to complete questions 2-7 of this form.
 Make sure you sign and date the form on page 4.

-If you do not consent to the Order being made in your absence (i.e. you wish to appear at a hearing before a judge when your Order is made), you should select option 1 (b).

-If you need the Dissolution Order to come into effect sooner than one month, you should select option 1 (b) and discuss this with the Court Registry Officer when you file your application.
-Both parties must then attend a hearing on the date set by the court.

-If only one party is domiciled in New Zealand, tick the first box and enter the name of that party.
-If both parties are domiciled in New Zealand, tick the second box.

-For a definition of domicile refer to the section on Who can make an application on page 3.

-This must always apply for you to make an application.

-This must always apply for you to make an application.

-Enter the date when you separated.
+If you do not consent to the Order being made in your absence (ie you wish to appear at a hearing before a judge when your Order is made), you should select option 1 (b) .
+If you need the Dissolution Order to come into effect sooner than one month after it is made, you should select option 1 (b) and discuss this with Court Registry Officer when you file your application.
+You will have to attend a hearing on the date set by the Court.
+Question 2 If you are domiciled in New Zealand, but the other party isn't, tick the first box.
+If you are not domiciled in New Zealand, but the other party is, tick the second box.
+If both you and the other party are domiciled in New Zealand, tick the third box.
+For a definition of 'domicile', refer to the section on Who can make an application on page 1.
+Question 3 This must always apply for you to make an application.
+Question 4 This must always apply for you to make an application.
+Question 5 Enter the date when you separated.
 This must be at least two years before you file the application.
 If you do not know the exact date, enter as much information as you recall, for example, March 2002.

-If you have a Separation Order, a written separation agreement or you made an oral separation agreement tick the appropriate box and enter the date of the Order or agreement.
-If you have a Separation Order or a written separation agreement you should provide a copy of this.
+Question 6 If you have a Separation Order, a written separation agreement or you made an oral separation agreement, tick the appropriate box and enter the date of the Order or agreement.
+If you have a Separation Order or a written separation agreement, you should provide a copy of this.
 If you do not have a Separation Order and no agreement to separate was made, tick the last box.

-For the purposes of this question, children means those under the age of 16 years unless there are special circumstances for older children which mean that care arrangements need to be made.
+Question 7 For the purposes of this question, 'children' means those under the age of 16 years, unless there are special circumstances for older children which mean that care arrangements need to be made.
 If there are no children of the marriage or civil union, tick the first box.
 If there are children of the marriage or civil union and there are arrangements for their care in place, tick the second box and enter the details of the arrangements into the spaces on the form.
 If there are children of the marriage or civil union, and it has not been practicable to make arrangements, tick the third box and enter the reasons why into the space on the form.

-Signature and date

-Once you have completed the application, you both need to sign and date in the spaces provided on page 4 of the form.
+Sign and date Once you have completed the application, you need to sign and date in the spaces provided on page 4 of the form.

+Please note - you will need to provide the original plus a photocopy of this form to the Court.

-FORM FP14: Affidavit to accompany joint application for Order dissolving marriage or civil union
+FORM FP 12 Affidavit to accompany application by one party for order dissolving marriage or civil union